6 Minute Read

 Buying a home can be lots of fun.
 It’s exciting to see all those years of dreaming come to life in a place you can finally call your own.

-But the thrill of the hunt has a funny way of distracting you from a home’s most important feature: affordability.
+But the thrill of the hunt has a funny way of distracting you from the most important question, "How much house can I afford?"
 It doesn’t matter if the kitchen is fabulous or the backyard is big.
 If you can’t pay the mortgage each month or find the cash to fix what’s broken, your home will never be a blessing.

 Home Affordability Checklist